jerrybach98/sql-digital-media-trends/README.md

 - Are there any tracks or albums that have not been purchased at all?
 - Which artists generate the most revenue?
 - Who are the top 5 customers in terms of total spending?
-- What can you tell me about our customers that are spending the most on [genre], [artist], etc.?
 - What is the average transaction value?